simonmichael/hledger_site/essentials.md

 form described below will create it automatically, so actually you don't need to do anything here.

-But here are some typical changes people make sooner or later, so why not now:
+But here are some common changes people make sooner or later, so why not now:

 - A dedicated folder, to consolidate financial files and make version control and backups easier: